Contents

 }

-In cases where we can't give an official Org-Id scheme, we'll give an identifier with just a schemeName.
+In cases where we can't give an official org-id scheme, we'll give an identifier with just a schemeName.
 These names will always start with the ISO-3166-1 alpha2 country code for the country the register is in, followed by the original language name for the register.
-For example: GB Persons Of Significant Control Register or UA Edinyy Derzhavnyj Reestr.
+For example: UK People with significant control (PSC) Register.

 The intention is that these identifiers can be used to uniquely identify a person/company record within that data source, though not necessarily outside of it.
 Likewise, they will identify the record but may not uniquely identify the entity.
-For example, for beneficial owners from the GB Persons Of Significant Control Register we give the value of the 'self link', a path-like string which uniquely identifies a beneficial owner record, but doesn't identify a specific person or company across records.
+For example, for beneficial owners from the UK Persons with significant control Register we give the value of the 'self link', a path-like string which uniquely identifies a beneficial owner record, but doesn't identify a specific person or company across records.

 The values in the id field will vary depending on the source.
 As shown above, we use whatever field(s) in the source can uniquely identify the record.
 In some cases this means combining multiple fields (with a hyphen -).
 Currently, the fields are: